fcn06/swarm/README.md

 Swarm is built around three key intelligent agent components:

 *   **A2A Agent (Agent-to-Agent Protocol):** 🗣️ A simple, autonomous agent capable of direct communication with other A2A agents.
-It can also integrate an MCP Runtime for external interactions.
+It can also integrate an MCP Runtime for external interactions and connect to its own LLM.
 *   **MCP Runtime (Model Context Protocol):** 🛠️ A powerful runtime that enables agents to interact with external services and data sources.
 Imagine your agents querying a weather API or accessing a database!
 *   **Full Agent:** 🧠 An advanced A2A agent that acts as an orchestrator.
 It connects to various other A2A agents and an MCP server, understands their available skills and tools, creates a plan based on a user request, and executes it.
 This enables complex agentic network designs.